Yembot31013/cv-generator/README.md

 ---

-## 📄 License
+## 📜 License

-This project is open source and available for personal and commercial use.
+This project is licensed under a **Custom Non-Commercial Open License**.

+You are free to:
+- Use the software for personal or educational purposes
+- Modify and self-host it
+- Inspect the source code for security and transparency

+You may NOT:
+- Sell the software
+- Offer it as a paid service (SaaS)
+- Use it in a commercial product without permission

+For commercial licensing inquiries, contact: yembot31013@gmail.com

 ---